ceramicnetwork/docs/docs/protocol/streams/uri-scheme.md

 ### Stream Versions

-Each EventID can also be considered a reference to a specific version of a stream.
-At any EventID, a stream can be loaded up until that event and the resulting set of events are considered the version of that stream.
+Each EventId can also be considered a reference to a specific version of a stream.
+At any EventId, a stream can be loaded up until that event and the resulting set of events are considered the version of that stream.